keelungchen/MBIO630_FinalProject/FinalProject_Yan.md

     of fish (*Fig.6 C*) because wider groove might be a more more suitable shelter and hunting ground for larger fish.
 On the other hand, groove density is negatively correlated (*Fig.6 B*).
-The reason might be its high correlation with SST (*Fig.3 B*), which is opposite to Bergmann’s law.
+The reason might be its high correlation with SST (*Fig.3 B*).
+However, this result is opposite to Bergmann’s law.
 The composition of fish species should be further analyzed in our study.

 -   The morphology of fringing reefs shows the correlation with total fish number and average size class, and their correlation even